dbcli/pgspecial/README.rst

     from pgspecial.main import PGSpecial
     from pgspecial.namedqueries import NamedQueries
+    from psycopg2.extensions import cursor

 Then you will create and use an instance of PGSpecial:

 .. code-block:: python

         pgspecial = PGSpecial()
-        for result in pgspecial.execute(cur, sql):
+        for result in pgspecial.execute(cur: cursor, sql):
             # Do something

 If you want to import named queries from an existing config file, it is